46 thoughtful Valentine's Day gifts she'll love

-Valentine’s Day is right around the corner, so cue the giant teddy bears, red and pink bouquets and frantic trips to Zales.
+Valentine’s Day is right around the corner, so cue the giant teddy bears, red-and-pink bouquets and frantic trips to Zales.
 For some of us, the holiday can create an unwanted sense of panic because it’s all about finding a gift that truly shows the special people in our lives how much we love them.

 But we seriously don’t want you to stress — because we’ve got you covered.
 Below you’ll find our favorite unique and thoughtful gifts we think she’ll adore, whether she’s feeling more romantic or practical this year.
 If you’re looking for more ideas, check out our Valentine’s Day gift guide for all your loved ones and gifts for him too.